When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Girl Meets Dog

-Opal goes to the supermarket for groceries and returns with a dog: Winn-Dixie.
-It’s because of this dog that Opal is finally able to make friends and ask her father about her mother, who left when she was three.
-Kate DiCamillo captures what it means to have a canine friend in this heartwarming story about companionship.
+Opal goes to the supermarket for groceries and returns with a stray dog named Winn-Dixie.
+Because of this dog, Opal is finally able to make friends in her new town and ask her father about her mother who left.
+Kate DiCamillo captures the magic of a canine companion beautifully here.

 Product Specs